grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 However, in reference 3, oldfred says that the Linux VMD (Intel Volume Management Device) driver should work for NVMe drives.
-While keeping IRST enabled in the BIOS (and after disabling BitLocker, Windows sleep mode and Windows fast startup) I ran the MX Linux live USB and confirmed that I was about to mount drive C (read only for safety)... and it was successful!
+While keeping IRST enabled in the BIOS (and after disabling BitLocker, Windows sleep mode and Windows fast startup) I ran the MX live Linux USB and confirmed that I was able to successfully mount drive C read only (for safety).

 ```
 mount -o ro /dev/nvme0n1p3 /mnt/win11  # As root
 ```

-So (rightly or wrongly) I took this as a sign that MX Linux has storage drivers which can read an existing partition (Windows 11 drive C, NTFS) even with IRST.
+So (rightly or wrongly) I assumed this meant that MX Linux has storage drivers which can read an existing partition (Windows 11 drive C, NTFS) even with IRST.
 Hence, based on oldfred's comment and the above test, I decided to try my luck installing MX Linux